SPINN: Sparse, Physics-based, and partially Interpretable Neural Networks for PDEs: Introduction

 The rest of the paper is structured as follows: we begin with an introduction of the SPINN architecture by highlighting the exact relation between certain meshless representations and DNNs.
 We also show how Fourier representations of functions can be handled in the same framework.
 We then present a variety of examples involving ordinary and partial differential equations to illustrate the method.
 We conclude with a discussion of the key ideas presented in this work, along with directions for future investigations.
-Details of the implementation along with the link to the code repository are outlined in the \emph{Methods} section.
-Further details about the various simulations are presented in a supplementary text.
+Additional details about some of the simulations are presented in the appendices.
+The code developed to implement SPINN along with an automation script that reproduces every result reported here can be found at \url{https://github.com/nn4pde/SPINN}.